ory/docs/docs/ecosystem/security.md

 severity of the disclosed issue according to
 [CVSS 3.1](https://www.first.org/cvss/v3.1/specification-document).
 Ory reserves the right to solely determine the factors affecting the score calculation based on the submitted exploit.
-Effectively this means that you have to prove e.g. the loss of confidentiality to have that included in the CVSS calculation.
+Effectively this means that you have to prove for example the loss of confidentiality to have that included in the CVSS calculation.

 Other Ory open source projects may still be eligible depending on the impact of